kilianjj/DailyGoalApp/daily_goal_app/README.md

-# daily_goal_app
+# Goal App

-A Flutter project for a daily goal app.
+A Flutter project for a goal app with a streak aspect.